-While instant success brings euphoria and relief into our lives, it does not always lay the necessary foundation to sustain success.
+While instant success brings euphoria and relief, it does not always lay the foundation to sustain success.
 Of course, we all want the spotlight, but when it finally beams upon us, one only hopes to be able to handle the glaring lights without feeling overwhelmed.

 So, how does failure help?

-Well, it forces you to wait, and as you wait for your blessings to manifest, you cultivate patience, resilience, perseverance and the mental strength needed for a business to sustain growth.
-Because with any elevation comes a new set of challenges and a need for a different skillset.
-This is necessary because there is no guarantee that lady luck will keep smiling?
+Well, it forces you to wait.
+As you wait for your blessings to manifest, you cultivate patience, resilience, perseverance and the mental strength needed for a business to sustain growth.
+Because with any elevation comes a new set of challenges and a need for a different skill set.
+This is necessary because there is no guarantee that lady luck will keep smiling.
 If life has taught me anything, it is that trials and tribulations are a part of life, which means one always need to operate with a certain degree of mental preparedness, which only failure grant.

 An Inspirational Story